 Changes in home address or phone number should be reported to the school office immediately.
 Changes of address require updated proofs of residency.
-Any change in employment or phone number should also be reported to school office.
 Accurate information is necessary in the event a parent/guardian must be contacted due to an emergency or student illness.